isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 Stage 2
 *******
-Bringing in the patient data from the ISB-CGC TCGA Clinical table so that we can see the patients gender, vital status and days to death.
+Bringing in the patient data from the ISB-CGC TCGA Clinical table so that we can see each patient's gender, vital status and days to death.

 SELECT
   patient_list.mutation.ParticipantBarcode AS ParticipantBarcode,